 In July 1985 I worked for an electrical retailer in Glasgow, where I had been employed since 1975.
-I was, in 1985, a storeman with the company and, because I had not made any holiday plans for that particular summer, I had not booked any holiday dates with the company.
-The chances of me being allowed time off in August – high summer – were really non-existent, because everyone else had already booked their dates and a number of people were already booked for holidays in August, meaning that I would not be allowed a holiday in August at short notice.
+I was, in 1985, a storeman with the company and it was already well into July and I had not made any holiday plans for that particular summer.
+I had not booked any holiday dates with the company because I had nothing planned.
+Therefore, the chances of me being allowed time off in August – high summer – were really non-existent, because everyone else had already booked their dates well ahead and a number of people were already booked for holidays in August, meaning that I would not be allowed a holiday in August at such short notice.

 Twelve people packed into a little minibus with all their luggage and barely enough room to breathe for eighteen hours as we travelled to Belgium was certainly a way to begin to get to know each other.
 The driving was shared between LaVere Soper, mission leader, and Fraser Ogston, assistant to LaVere.
 When we arrived in Belgium, the first sight that greeted us was the local church folks erecting a large tent for the meetings that would be led by the ‘team’ that they were expecting.
 We met the pastor, Francis, and his wife Ingrid, both of whom had full time jobs as well as leading the church.

 John Weeks became our diary person and, at the end of the mission, he wrote an account of what we had seen and heard.
-His account is on a subpage that you can access below.
-On a separate page accessed from below, you can see photographs from that mission.
+His account is on a subpage that you can access from this page.
+On a separate page accessed from here, you can see photographs from that mission.
 I scanned the photographs both to make them available and to save them – as printed photographs deteriorate over time.
 I am amazed that the photographs that I had from so long ago were mostly still in good condition, and I wanted to keep them safe in digital format.
-What follows next here is my brief my reflection on that fortnight.
+What follows next here is my own brief reflection on that fortnight.

 It was virtually two weeks of non-stop ministry – both in receiving and in giving.
-I was broken, restored, renewed and astonished at the work of God in me and through me.
+I was broken, reclaimed, renewed, and astonished at the work of YHWH both in me and through me.
 There was little time for sleep, though we mercifully got one day off each week so that we could relax, go sightseeing and also be invited out for dinner by a lovely lady.
-From early morning to late night we were ministering in the power of the Holy Spirit and seeing God do simply amazing things moment by moment.
+From early morning to late night we were ministering in the power of the Holy Spirit and seeing YHWH do simply amazing things moment by moment.

-God did an astonishing work in many people’s lives and the ripples of power spread strongly outward as the mission went on, thereby impacting an ever-increasing area and bringing people from many miles around to the tent.
-There were so many amazing stories of healings, deliverances and God’s power at work in so many different ways in so many people’s lives.
-As John Weeks would record in his account, only heaven could reveal the true extent of what God did there in that time.
+YHWH did an astonishing work in many people’s lives and the ripples of power spread strongly outward as the mission went on, thereby impacting an ever-increasing area and bringing people from many miles around to the tent.
+There were so many amazing stories of healing, deliverance, and YHWH’s power at work in so many different ways in so many people’s lives.
+As John Weeks would record in his account, only heaven could reveal the true extent of what YHWH did there in that time.